aarondoet/aarondoet.github.io/Discord/Bots/l0c4lb0t/scripts.md

 Every command has to be in his own line.
 They cannot use more than one line.
 To use line breaks in arguments, please use `\n` instead of the line break.<br>
 For everything that could be specific to a programming language (like RegEx): The bot runs in Java, that means you have to use Java syntax for everything you do.

+# Creating scripts

+You can create scripts by just using a text editor of your choice and the uploading it.
+But I recommend using my [script editor](./scriptEditor.html) which has auto completion and I will try to improve it.<br>
+The filename of the script has to be `event-name` (for `onJoin`: `onJoin-joinroles` or `onJoin-nickname`)

 # Events

 - `onMessage` - fires when the bot receives a message